MalinYamato/chat/README.md

    Malin Yamato Lääkkö, Tokyo Japan

 ## Test environment
-    To run the sever in test mode with HTTP only, change the file TestEnvironment.go according to your test environment and set the environment variable RakuRunMode to "Test".
+    To run the server in test mode with HTTP only, change the file TestEnvironment.go according to your test environment and set the environment variable RakuRunMode to "Test".
 You may skip Setup SSL/HTTPS and Domain name setups would you choose to run the server on your localhost instead,such as http://localhost:port.
 Would you require video chat as well, pls follow